Last year we published a comprehensive report on “The Top Instagram Virtual Influencers in 2019.”

 In last year’s piece, HypeAuditor collected a list of the 32 most popular virtual influencer accounts based on their Quality Audience numbers.
 We then analyzed their audience data and sharing behaviors to identify distinctive features and trends.

 This year, we’ve expanded the number of influencers to analyze the data of 88 virtual influencers.

 Christopher provided a list of virtual influencers and bios, shared his thoughts on the future of the virtual influencer industry, and opened doors to other virtual influencer teams for their perspectives, which are included below.
 All other views, findings, and reporting in this piece are that of HypeAuditor.

-In this study, we collect 88 virtual influencers on Instagram at the moment alongside the latest opinions of some of the most knowledgeable creators in the virtual influencer industry.
+In this study, we collect the top 88 virtual influencers on Instagram at the moment alongside the latest opinions of some of the most knowledgeable creators in the virtual influencer industry.

-- 49% of virtual influencers had not posted in the last 30 days.
+49% of top virtual influencers had not posted in the last 30 days.
 In our 2019 study, 23% of influencers hadn’t posted in the last 30 days.

 Christopher Travers on The State of the Virtual Influencer Industry